Layr-Labs/eigenlayer-contracts/docs/middleware/BLSRegistryCoordinatorWithIndices.md

     BN254.G1Point pubkey;
 }
 ```
 For each quorum they need to kick operators from.
-This list, along with the id of registering operator needs to be signed (along with a salt and expiry) by an actor known as the *churnApprover*.
+This list, along with the id of the registering operator needs to be signed (along with a salt and expiry) by an actor known as the *churnApprover*.
 Operators will make a request to the churnApprover offchain before registering for their signature, if needed.

 ### deregisterOperator